How do you know you have epilepsy and how can it be diagnosed?

 An electroencephalogram (EEG) is a test done to look at the electrical activity of the brain – that is, how the brain is functioning.
 Brain cells communicate by producing tiny electrical impulses and seizures are a result of abnormal electrical activity, so it is logical to have an EEG.

 If a person is thought to be having seizures, they will be referred to a clinic to have an electroencephalogram (EEG).
 It is a simple, painless test and involves no needles or injections.

-During the test, small discs called electrodes are placed on the surface of the scalp with glue or paste.
+During the test, small discs called electrodes are placed on the scalp with glue or paste.
 The EEG machine then records the electrical activity of the brain.

 An EEG usually takes less than an hour.
 It is important to be relaxed because movement can affect results.

 Most of the test is done with the eyes closed, and sometimes you will be asked to open them briefly.
 It is routine to be asked to breathe deeply (hyperventilate) for a 2-3 minutes and later have a flickering strobe light, flickering at various speeds.
 These forms of stimulus can provoke EEG changes in some forms of epilepsy.

 It is not uncommon for people with epilepsy to have a normal EEG in-between seizures.

-An EEG recorded during sleep can also give additional information.
+An EEG recorded during sleep may also give additional information.
 This may sometimes be needed if your first EEG returns normal.